 For side dishes, serve the grilled tuna with a mixed green salad tossed with mushrooms, avocados, and cherry tomatoes, and some savory scones or dinner rolls.
 For dessert, a nice ice cream pie would be a great choice or serve some brownies or a selection of cookies.

-Cook on George Foreman two-sided grill for 2 to 3 minutes per each 1/2" of meat thickness, until done as desired.
+Cook on a two-sided grill for 2 to 3 minutes per each 1/2" of meat thickness, until done as desired.
 You can also cook on charcoal or gas grill, or on a cast iron grill pan on the stove, 5 to 8 minutes, turning once, until done as you'd like.